srinivas-commits/SignalsAndSystems/README.md

 <b>Description:</b> <br>
 <p>
 Lecture is about how to represent the signal transformation using a block diagram.
-He described every block for a particular operation.
+He described every block for a particular operation. <br>

 Block diagram consists of :

-Blocks – these represent subsystems – typically modeled by, and labeled with, a transfer function
+<b>Blocks</b> – these represent subsystems – typically modeled by, and labeled with, a transfer function

-Signals – inputs and outputs of blocks – signal direction indicated by arrows – could be voltage, velocity, force, etc.
+<b>Signals</b> – inputs and outputs of blocks – signal direction indicated by arrows – could be voltage, velocity, force, etc.

-Summing junctions – points were signals are algebraically summed –subtraction indicated by a negative sign near where the signal joins the summing junction.
+Summing junctions – points were signals are algebraically summed –subtraction indicated by a negative sign near where the signal joins the summing junction.<br>
 For adding signals we use summation junctions and also closed loop systems for performing iterative operations on the input signals.
 This lecture covers block diagrams used to represent control systems, methods of manipulation of block diagrams (including an Example) as well as covering steady state errors and their determination.
 </p>